 Adjuvant Treatment Options for Patients With Resected Stage III Disease

 High-dose interferon.
 High-dose interferon alpha-2b was approved in 1995 for the adjuvant treatment of patients with melanoma who have undergone a complete surgical resection but who are considered to be at a high risk of relapse.
-Evidence was based on a significantly improved relapse-free survival (RFS) and marginally improved overall survival (OS) that were seen in EST-1684.
+Evidence was based on a significantly improved relapse-free survival (RFS) and marginally improved overall survival (OS) that were seen in the completed EST-1684 trial.
 Subsequent large, randomized trials have not been able to reproduce a benefit in OS.

 The median OS for patients who received the high-dose regimen of interferon alpha-2b was 3.8 years compared with 2.8 years for those in the observation group.[Level of evidence: 1iiA] A subset analysis of the stage II patients, however, failed to show any benefit from high-dose interferon in terms of RFS or OS.
 Because the number of stage II patients was small in this subset analysis, it is difficult to draw meaningful conclusions from this study for this specific group.

-Pooled analyses of the two high-dose arms versus the two observation arms from both studies (E-1684 and E-1690) suggest that treatment confers a significant RFS advantage but not a significant benefit for survival.[Level of evidence: 1iiA]
+Pooled analyses of the two high-dose arms versus the two observation arms from both studies (EST-1684 and EST-1690) suggest that treatment confers a significant RFS advantage but not a significant benefit for survival.[Level of evidence: 1iiA]

 Clinicians should be aware that the high-dose regimens have significant toxic effects.

 Pegylated Interferon.
-Pegylated interferon alpha-2b, which is characterized by a longer half-life and can be administered subcutaneously, was approved by the U.S. Food and Drug Administration in 2011 for the adjuvant treatment of melanoma with microscopic or gross nodal involvement within 84 days of complete surgical resection, including complete lymphadenectomy.
+Pegylated interferon alpha-2b, which is characterized by a longer half-life and can be administered subcutaneously, was approved by the FDA in 2011 for the adjuvant treatment of melanoma with microscopic or gross nodal involvement within 84 days of complete surgical resection, including complete lymphadenectomy.
 Approval was based on EORTC-18991, which randomly assigned 1,256 patients with resected stage III melanoma to observation or weekly subcutaneous pegylated interferon alpha-2b for up to 5 years.
-RFS, as determined by an Independent Review Committee, was improved for patients receiving interferon (34.8 months vs. 25.5 months in the observation arm; HR = 0.82; 95% confidence interval [CI], 0.71–0.96; P = .011).
-No difference in median OS between the arms was observed (HR = 0.98; 95% CI, 0.82–1.16).[Level of evidence: 1iiDii] One-third of the patients receiving pegylated interferon discontinued treatment because of toxicity.
+RFS, as determined by an Independent Review Committee, was improved for patients receiving interferon (34.8 months vs. 25.5 months in the observation arm; HR, 0.82; 95% confidence interval [CI], 0.71–0.96; P = .011).
+No difference in median OS between the arms was observed (HR, 0.98; 95% CI, 0.82–1.16).[Level of evidence: 1iiDii] One-third of the patients receiving pegylated interferon discontinued treatment because of toxicity.